NVIDIA/NVFlare/research/auto-fed-rl/README.md

 ./run_simulator.sh cifar10_autofedrl 0.1 8 8
 ```

-## 4. Exeperiments on CIFAR-10
+## 4. Experiments on CIFAR-10

-Here, we show the experiment using the continous search on CIFAR-10 (alpha=0.5) with 8 clients.
-The experiemt was conducted on 1 NVIDIA V100 GPU (16GB) and took about 8 hours.
+Here, we show the experiment using the continuous search on CIFAR-10 (alpha=0.5) with 8 clients.
+The experiment was conducted on 1 NVIDIA V100 GPU (16GB) and took about 8 hours.

 The TensorBoard curves for test accuracy during training are shown below:
 ![curves](./assets/fig.png)